-For more information on Parkinson’s and assessment tools please visit the EPDA website.
+For more information on Parkinson’s and assessment tools please visit Parkinson’s Europe website.

 Five of our favourite apps for people with Parkinson’s